cncoulter/Transcription-The-Plays-of-Roswitha/Compiled/The Plays of Roswitha.md

 ANDRONICUS.
 Please explain.

 JOHN.
 The proud are envious, and the envious are proud.
-A jealous man cannot endure to hear others praised, and seeks to belitde those who are more perfect.
+A jealous man cannot endure to hear others praised, and seeks to belittle those who are more perfect.
 He disdains to take a lower place, and arrogantly seeks to be put above his equals.

 ANDRONICUS.
 That is clear.